CLUB RULE BOOK

 10 The Club shall be affiliated to the BMFA.
 All Club members must be members of the BMFA.

-Officers of the Club shall be Chairman, Secretary and Treasurer.
-Should
+The Officers of the Club shall be Chairman, Secretary and Treasurer.

-any Officer, for whatever reason, wish to stand down, the Committee may appoint
+Should any Officer, for whatever reason, wish to stand down, the Committee may

-a Deputy who will enjoy the full powers of the office, with the exception of
+appoint a Deputy who will enjoy the full powers of the office, with the

-12 Management of the Club shall be vested in the Committee, composed of the Officers and a minimum of six elected members.
+12 Management of the Club shall be vested in the Committee, composed of the Officers and a minimum of four elected members.

 13 Four members of the Committee, two of whom shall be Officers, shall form a quorum.